 What’s going to happen as a result of this is that once I write about…say a popular destination like Yosemite National Park (a very big tourist attraction), I will get ranked on Google so my blog will be seen among those who search up Yosemite National Park on it, or other terms related to it.

 But that’s just going to be one article, one piece of content.
 The goal is to go as far as I can with it.
 Is 1 blog post enough?
 No. Is a dozen enough?
 No. Is 100’s and even 1,000’s enough?
-Yes and I would even go further and say you should never stop writing.
+Yes and I would even go further and say you should never stop writing (how to never run out of ideas for blogging).
 In my case, the more I write about these destinations, the more rankings I’ll get on Google and the more visitors I will attract to my blog.
 You should totally do the same thing.

 In order to “expedite” this, you should target popular search terms each time you write a new blog post.
 In order to find these search terms, you have to understand what keywords are and which ones to use.
 Here’s your #1 tutorial on that 🙂